ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   A special macro in the ROS wiki will then render those test results as part of the auto-generated *Package Header*.

+* ``benchmark_patterns``: a list of file patterns relative to the Jenkins workspace where benchmark result files are expected to be found.

+* ``benchmark_schema``: a JSON or XML schema which describes the structure of the files referenced by the ``benchmark_patterns`` value, which is required when this option is specified.

 The following options are valid as keys in the ``_config`` dict under ``targets``: